 And so I opted for a tour with African Budget Safaris.

 This great company, who are based in Cape Town, operate tons of different organised Kruger excursions, either as stand-alone trips or as part of longer African overland or wildlife tours, all at the budget end of the market.

-And so it was that I was lucky enough to experience through 3 nights in Kruger National Park with this company as part of a longer African overland trip that was matched exactly to my needs and wishes!
+And so it was that I was lucky enough to experience 3 nights in Kruger National Park with this company as part of a longer African overland trip that was matched exactly to my needs and wishes!

-The customer service and guidance given throughout the whole process by African Budget Safaris was impeccable and, knowing I could call them at any time throughout my trip, also provided a great level of security and peacce of mind.
+The customer service and guidance given throughout the whole process by African Budget Safaris was impeccable and, knowing I could call them at any time throughout my trip, also provided a great level of security and peace of mind.

 If you’re new to travelling in Africa, adventuring alone or aren’t exactly sure of what safari travel entails, then I can highly recommend African Budget Safaris who will help you out with all of this and more!

 And, of course, it goes without saying, that visiting as part of an organised Kruger National Park safari is a great way to meet other people and share the experience when you are a solo traveller too.

 After all, who wants to go to Kruger alone and not being able to talk about the amazing things you’re seeing and doing with other people?!

 Game Drives in Kruger

 Another great thing I loved about my organised Kruger National Park experience with African Budget Safaris was that my package included some guided 4×4 game drives within the park.